ErrorTeaPot/teapot.eu.org/src/content/blog/ISOS_project.md

         return 0;
 }
 ```
 The 3 required checking are done into those 3 functions.

+# Finding the PT_NOTE segment header

+Second, we need to find if the binary have a PT_NOTE segment header that is safe to overwrite.
+This header is a type that is made for auxiliary information, using it to load and execute code is known as PT_NOTE attacks.